aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 ## Build

 All actions run in this stage are also run on developer's local environments prior to code commit and peer review.
 Actions in this stage should all run in less than 10 minutes so that developers can take action on fast feedback before moving on to their next task.
-If it’s taking more time, consider using more efficient tooling or moving some of the actions to latter stages.
+If it’s taking more time, consider decoupling the system to reduce dependencies, optimizing the process, using more efficient tooling, or moving some of the actions to latter stages.
 Each of the actions below are defined and run in code.

 ???+ required "Build Code"
     Convert code into artifacts that can be deployed to an environment.
 Most builds complete in seconds.
 Examples include but are not limited to [Maven](https://maven.apache.org/) and [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html).